-Understand subtraction as finding the difference:
+Understand subtraction as finding the difference counting on and back:

 The above model would be introduced with concrete objects which children can move (including cards with pictures) before progressing to pictorial representation.

 The use of other images is also valuable for modelling subtraction e.g. Numicon, bundles of straws, Dienes apparatus, multi-link cubes, bead strings